Houston Is Growing

 So Pete, let's talk a little bit about Houston.
 You and I both know Houston and the fact that we know it's growing, but it kind of is growing in a certain direction, right?
 And that affects rental prices and prices of properties, right?

-Energy Corridor is Moving Houston Northwest
+1. Energy Corridor is Moving Houston Northwest

 But what's happened in the last few decades, especially in the last 20 years, is that you're starting to see that the city of Houston, the midpoint or the center is now being moved almost northwest.

 Steve Rozenberg: Energy corridor.

 It's called the energy corridor, which is literally west and a little bit north of town.
 So what's happened is, because they employee so many people and then there's so many businesses that feed off of those businesses, secondary businesses, a lot of businesses are being developed there.
 So now what happened was that now housing is being developed there and now they just finished Route 99.

 And what Pete's talking about is, the energy corridor goes from downtown Houston westbound to Katy.
 Now what's happening is this energy corridor basically loops around the whole Northwest of Houston and that is where we're seeing a lot of growth surging because it's now available to get to.

 Pete Neubig: Correct.
 And because there was a lot of available land, builders, instead of buying one plot, they can buy tracks of land and can build communities out there.

 Because Houston is such a transient city, you're seeing a lot of people come in, they want to rent because maybe they're relocating with their company, so they're looking for rentals in these outer areas, which now are accessible and the prices are lower for now.

 So what's happening is the East side is dwindling a little bit and the land is going, actually appreciation's going up, but because there was so much land available that the price per land was actually pretty low, even on the West side.

 So it's physically limited on the East side.
 That's why so much growth is going West and now it's going Northwest.
 So if you're looking to buy a property and you want to know what areas are good, if you took it in a pie-type quadrant, you're looking at Northwest of Houston as really the places where you're getting great prices, you're getting great rentals, you're getting new properties.

 Pete Neubig: But interesting enough, you and I like East side of town.
 We like the East side of town because it's blue collar and because there's a lot of gas and petroleum refineries there.

 Steve Rozenberg: So there you have it.
 If you want to know more, you can go to our website at mynd.co.
 So it's M-Y-N-D.co.